impillar/AndroidReferences/LiteratureReview.md

 + Rage Against the Virtual Machine: Hindering Dynamic Analysis of Android Malware, EuroSec 2014
 + You Shouldn't Collect My Secrets: Thwarting Sensitive Keystroke Leakage in Mobile IME Apps, USENIX Security 2015
 + COVERT: Compositional Analysis of Android Inter-App Permission Leakage, TSE 2015
++ From System Services Freezing to System Server Shutdown in Android: All You Need is a Loop in an App, CCS 2015 (tool: ASV-Hunter, vul:Android Stroke Vulnerabilies)
++ Hare Hunting in the Wild Android: A Study on the Threat of Hanging Attribute References, CCS 2015 (tool: Harehunter, vul: hanging attribute references)
++ Android Root and its Providers: A Double-Edged Sword, CCS 2015
 + Life after App Unistallation: Are the Data Still Alive?
 Data Residue Attacks on Android, NDSS 2016

 ## Performance Analysis